Football clubs

 Robertsbridge United emblem

-Following the Second World War, the club entered the Hastings League Division Two and were promoted to Division One in 1949.
-The team were consistently one of the strongest in the league, ending the 1955-56 as champions and had joined the East Sussex League by 1960.
+After the Second World War, the club entered Division Two of the Hastings League and were promoted to Division One in 1949.
+They became one of the league’s strongest sides, winning the 1955–56 title, and had joined the East Sussex League by 1960.

-The club disbanded following the flooding that heavily affected the village in 2000, which wiped out their home at Robertsbridge Recreation Ground.
-However the club reformed in 2002 and worked their way to the East Sussex Premier Division by 2011, where the first team have remained since.
+The club folded in 2000 following severe flooding that devastated the village and destroyed their home at The Clappers Recreation Ground.
+They reformed in 2002 and climbed back through the divisions, reaching the East Sussex Premier Division by 2011.

 Rye Old Boys